Genivia/ugrep/README.md

 - Matches multiple lines with `\n` and `\R` regex patterns

-- Built-in help: `ugrep --help WHAT` displays options related to `WHAT` you need
+- Built-in help: `ugrep --help WHAT` displays options related to `WHAT` you are looking for

   > 💡**ProTip** try `--help help`.
 Try `--help regex` and `--help globs`.